astronomer/docs/astro/runtime-release-notes.md

 - Fix secrets rendered in Airflow UI when task is not executed ([#22754](https://github.com/apache/airflow/pull/22754))
 - Performance improvements for faster database migrations to Airflow 2.3

-For more information, see the [changelog for Apache Airflow 2.3.1](https://github.com/apache/airflow/releases/tag/2.3.1).
+For more information, see the [changelog for Apache Airflow® 2.3.1](https://github.com/apache/airflow/releases/tag/2.3.1).

 ### Additional improvements